Billing descriptor: Dynamic descriptors

 Dynamic descriptors offer the flexibility to modify the description field on the cardholder's statement, providing additional details about the transaction or specific order references.
 In many cases, the merchant's name is abbreviated to three letters, followed by an asterisk (*) and a brief description of the service or product provided.
-This field usually allows up to 25 characters, including the phone number.
+Billing descriptor character limits vary by payment processor and card network (typically 20–30 characters); most U.S.-based processors enforce a 25-character maximum, which must accommodate the merchant name, asterisk, descriptor text, and phone number.
 For example, a dynamic descriptor could be "ZXC* Site Access 800-123-4567."